retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 # Wiejskie Lokacje
 Each village has two very important places you should visit - the Inn and the Market
 ## Inns
 Go to the Inn in each village.
-Even if you don't need rest, there will be people to talk to and items to
+Even if you don't need rest, there will be people to talk to and items to find.
+Of course, if you sleep at the Inn, your HP and MP will be completly refilled.
+## Markets
+Here is where you purchase Items like weapons, armor, tonic and other
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjQ1NTU1MTYsLTIwODI4MjQwMzcsLT
-E3NzMyOTkxNCwxOTgzMDU2OTMyXX0=
+eyJoaXN0b3J5IjpbMjU0Mjg5NjYwLC0yMDgyODI0MDM3LC0xNz
+czMjk5MTQsMTk4MzA1NjkzMl19
 -->